-Frozen shoulders tend to occur among people who are over the age of 40, much more uncommon among teenagers and young adults.
+Frozen shoulders tend to occur among those who are over age 40 and is uncommon among teenagers and young adults.
 Women tend to be more likely to get frozen shoulders than men.
-While the scientific literature estimates that about 2% to 5% of most developed nations’ population has a frozen shoulder, the numbers can vary among more specific populations.
-For example, about 8% to 10% of the population in the U.K. has a frozen shoulder.
-In a sample population of more than 800 Asian Americans (mostly of Japanese descent), about 15.6% of this group has it.
-In Japan and China, it is commonly called a “50-year-old shoulder.”
+While some research estimates about 2% to 5% of most developed nations’ population has a frozen shoulder, the numbers can vary among more specific populations.

 Frozen shoulder anatomy

-But the shoulders cannot without the help of the nervous system.
 Nerves that innervate the shoulders originate from the brachial plexus, a bundle of nerves that stem from the C5 to T1 of the spine.
 These nerves go through between the front and mid scalene muscles that are in the back of the neck, and branch off to different shoulder muscles.

 In frozen shoulders, the anatomical focus would be primarily in the shoulder capsule and the glenohumeral joint as well as examining pain on a broader scale.